zamhoffman/papers/README.md

+> [!NOTE]
-This is a non-comprehensive repository of papers, presentations, and more of Zachary Hoffman's work while completing his degrees in Electrical Engineering at Stanford University.
+> This is a non-comprehensive repository of papers, presentations, and more of Zachary Hoffman's work while completing his degrees in Electrical Engineering at Stanford University.

 # Human Autonomous Implantable System